 Festivals are held throughout the year in Barbados, celebrating everything from food and drink to golf.
 The Crop Over Festival is the biggest of them all, held every year from late June to early August.
 Originally started to mark the end of the sugar cane growing season, Crop Over is now a gigantic party with music and colourful costumes.
 Grand Kadooment is the climax of the festival, usually in the first week of August, making this a great time to visit Barbados.
 You may get some rain at this time of year, but it is still hot and sunny much of the time.

 Generally, Barbados has a dry season in winter and spring, and then a wet season in summer and autumn.
-June to November is hurricane season in the Caribbean, however, Barbados is only affected every 25 years, on average, so visitors don't need to worry about this.
+June to November is hurricane season in the Caribbean, however, Barbados is only affected every 25 years, on average.
 Hot all year round, temperatures average around 27°C almost every month in Barbados.
 November is usually the wettest month of the year, followed closely by September and October.
 During February to April the weather is warm and dry, making it the ideal time to visit for some winter sun without the humidity.

 Visitors to Barbados from the UK do not require a visa to enter the country.
 All that is required is a return flight ticket, a valid passport for the duration of your stay and the address of where you will be staying on the island.